Asymptotic distribution of CM points on the reduction of the Drinfeld modular curve: Introduction

 Replacing CM elliptic curves by CM Drinfeld modules of rank $2$ over rational function fields, Theorem 1.3 in \cite{papanikolasequidistribution} is the function field analogue of Michel's result.
 It proves the uniform distribution of incomplete Galois orbits of CM Drinfeld modules of rank 2 with respect to their reduction in the supersingular locus.
 The reduction is considered modulo an inert prime, and the discriminants allowed are irreducible of odd degree.

-Both in the case of CM elliptic curves over the complex numbers or CM Drinfeld modules of rank $2$ over rational function fields, their distribution on the supersingular locus can be interpreted as a distribution problem for Gross points among irreducible components of certain definite Shimura curves (see Section 6.1 in \cite{Michel04} and Section 1.3 in \cite{papanikolasequidistribution}, respectively).
-Thus, our main results (Theorem \ref{mainthm} and Theorem \ref{mainthm'} below), which describe the asymptotic distribution of CM Drinfeld modules of rank 2 among the irreducible components of the rigid-analytic reduction of the Drinfeld modular curve $Y$ (when viewed as a rigid analytic space over $\C_\infty$ via its uniformization by Drinfeld upper half-plane) can be thought of as a rigid-analytic version of the supersingular reduction of CM points.
+Both in the case of CM elliptic curves over the complex numbers and CM Drinfeld modules of rank $2$ over rational function fields, their distribution on the supersingular locus can be interpreted as a distribution problem for Gross points among irreducible components of certain definite Shimura curves (see Section 6.1 in \cite{Michel04} and Section 1.3 in \cite{papanikolasequidistribution}, respectively).
+Thus, our main results (Theorem \ref{thmA}, Theorem \ref{thmB} and Theorem \ref{thmC} below), which describe the asymptotic distribution of CM Drinfeld modules of rank 2 among the irreducible components of the rigid-analytic reduction of the Drinfeld modular curve $Y$ (when viewed as a rigid analytic space over $\C_\infty$ via its uniformization by the Drinfeld upper half-plane), can be thought of as a rigid-analytic version of the supersingular reduction of CM points.
+We allow for arbitrary variation in the sequence of discriminants.
 We now proceed to explain our results.

 Let $q$ be a power of an odd prime number, and let $A$ be the polynomial ring $\F_q[T]$ with field of fractions $k=\F_q(T)$.
 The field $k_\infty=\F_q((T^{-1}))$ is the completion of $k$ at the infinite place $\infty=T^{-1}$.
 Let $\C_\infty$ be the completion of an algebraic closure of $k_\infty$, and denote by $|\cdot|$ the absolute value on $\C_\infty$, normalized by $|T|=q$.
 Consider the group $\Gamma=\PGL_2(A)$.
 The Drinfeld upper half-plane is the rigid analytic space Using the analytic uniformization of Drinfeld modules (see Section \ref{Drinfeldmodules}.), one obtains an identification that sends the $\Gamma$-class of $z\in \Omega$ to the isomorphism class of the Drinfeld $A$-module of rank $2$ corresponding to the quotient $\C_\infty/(A+zA)$.